lacework/terraform-provisioning/docs/lacework_and_terraform.md

 ### Terraform Provider for Lacework and The Lacework CLI
 The Terraform Provider for Lacework has the ability to leverage configuration from Lacework CLI.
 Once the Lacework CLI is installed and configured on the system that you plan to run Terraform on you can leverage any profile stored.

-The following example shows how you can use two different configurations from the Lacework CLI...
+The following example shows how you can use two different configurations from the Lacework CLI:

 ```lacework.toml